geoSABINA/sabinaNSDM/README.md

 <strong>SabinaNSDM</strong> is an R
 package for ....
-calculating fragmentation and landscape connectivity indices used in conservation planning.

 It provides a set of functions to ...

 Include some references of NSDMs, like this: (*Landscape ecology*, <https://doi.org/10.1007/s10980-006-0013-z>; Saura & Pascual-Hortal, 2007).